-When vaping fires and burns make the news, the image of vaping as a safer alternative to smoking is damaged.
+When vaping fires and burns make the news, the image of vaping e-cigarettes as a safer alternative to smoking cigarettes is damaged.
 Sure, we know that most battery events are caused by user error, but it’s tough to explain that to people who already believe vaping is a risky practice.

 Now a study from the FDA Center for Tobacco Products offers some insight into the number and causes of vaping burn injuries.
 The research was conducted by CTP employees, and published in the journal Injury Epidemiology.

 The results may not surprise vapers, but public health opponents of vaping might have their eyes opened a bit.
 The common belief is that vape mods are poorly constructed, or have defective wiring.
 Politicians sometimes demand recalls.
 But you can’t recall user error.